 We collected data to better understand the assistant principal (AP) school experience and expand our AP-focused programming.
 In addition to the programs below, we will launch a new pilot program in the 2022-23 school year.

 AP Professional Learning Communities

 The Aspiring Principals Professional Learning Communities (AP PLCs) aim to equip aspiring principals with a deeper understanding of the skills needed to enhance their skills as an AP and provide them support to take on a principal position in the near future, through the mentorship of a current principal.

 In SY22-23, we will offer 3 AP PLCs, serving over 45 aspiring principals, which will cover topics such as change management, culturally responsive school leadership, and putting theory into practice.

 Together with CPS and university partners, this special PLC supports candidates enrolled in degree programs that award the General Administrative Endorsement, Illinois’ statewide license for school leadership.
-The program is led by expert principal Tyrese Graham and includes teachers, network staff, and other school support staff who are interested in pursuing school leadership opportunities.
+The program is led by Tyrese Graham, principal at Uplift HS, and Jennifer White, AP at Morgan Park HS, and includes teachers, network staff, and other school support staff who are interested in pursuing school leadership opportunities.
 Cohort sessions focus on school leadership experiences and networking opportunities with key central office staff, with the aim of elevating the profile of aspiring leaders within the district.
-We will recruit and welcome a new cohort of aspiring leaders in the spring.
+We will recruit and welcome a new cohort of aspiring leaders in the fall.